elamaran619/amazon-quicksight-user-guide/doc_source/changing-visual-layout.md

 Use the following procedure to open a resized visual in full pane mode for editing\.

-1. On the analysis page, choose the visual you want to edit\.
+1. On the analysis page, choose the visual that you want to edit\.

 1. Choose the on\-visual menu at the upper\-right corner of the visual, and then choose **Maximize**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/maximize.png)